vectordotdev/vector/website/docs/reference/sinks/aws_s3.md

 #### type

-The buffer's type / location. `disk` buffers are persistent and will be retained between restarts.
+The buffer's type and storage mechanism.

 </Field>